 Total revenue dropped from \$13.8m in 2021 to \$8.4m in 2022, and we reported cash profit before depreciation & amortisation of \$638,017 and a net loss (after depreciation and amortisation) of \$743,035.

-As at 30 June 2023, revenue and other income increased to stand at \$14.63 million, and we recorded a cash profit of \$451,894, before depreciation and amortisation and revaluation of investment properties, resulting in a net loss (after depreciation and amortisation) of \$558,755.
+As at 30 June 2023, revenue increased to stand at \$13.72 million, and we recorded a cash profit before depreciation and amortisation of \$813,752 and a net loss (after depreciation and amortisation) of \$536,890.
+It is important to note that this positive cash flow

+(after depreciation and amortisation) of \$536,890.
 It is important to note that this positive cash flow is a significant achievement considering the substantial investment made in both clubs (in terms of repairs and maintenance, refurbishment and new assets), and a backdrop of challenging economic conditions, increased costs and rising wage costs.